-Our Elemental Shaman Hearthstone deck guide features the best deck list for the new Kobolds and Catacombs meta, with Mulligan advice, strategy tips, card combos and synergies.
+Our Elemental Shaman deck list guide outlines the best deck for Kobolds and Catacombs.
+This Elemental Shaman guide also contains Mulligan advice, strategy tips, card combos and synergies.

 Elemental Shaman is a Hearthstone deck that's seen a little bit of play in the past, but is expected to make at least a partial comeback in the Kobold and Catacombs meta.
 Although it draws on much of the Jade flavour that we've all learned to love or hate (depending on your perspective), this new version of an old archetype makes room for the biggest new Elemental cards that have just hit Hearthstone.
 The end result is a deck that looks - on paper at least - to be a pretty solid performer in the upcoming meta.